 - At the state level, groups like the Minnesota Chiefs of Police Association, the Illinois Association of Chiefs of Police, the Montana Game Warden Association, and the Maine Warden Service have all recently opposed bills to relax state silencer laws.Cook, Mike.
 “Use of Firearm Suppressors in Minnesota Gets Approval from House Committee.”
 Minnesota House of Representatives, March 12, 2015. http://bit.ly/1FURUw3; Jess, Steve.
 “Rifle Suppressor Bill Favored By Some Hunters, Opposed By Game Wardens.”
 Montana Public Radio, March 23, 2015. http://bit.ly/2kE860z; see also notes 3, 6 and 7.

-- David Chipman, a retired 25-year federal law enforcement veteran—as well as a sportsman and a gun-owner—recently told National Public Radio that to remove silencers from the NFA would be “reckless” and “a threat to public safety” because silencers can confuse police and the public during a shooting and allow an active shooter to conceal his or her location.Rott, Nathan.
+- David Chipman, a retired 25-year federal law enforcement veteran—as well as a sportsman and a gun-owner—called this legislation “a threat to public safety” because silencers can confuse police and the public during a shooting and allow an active shooter to conceal his or her location.Rott, Nathan.
 “Debate Over Silencers: Hearing Protection Or Public Safety Threat?” wamu.org, March 21, 2017. http://bit.ly/2narbaN.

 The Hearing Protection Act would undermine state silencer laws, and block states from enacting new ones.